APPLICATIONS FOR THE WORK 2 LIVE PROGRAM ARE OPEN YEAR-ROUND.

 APPLICATION PROCESS

-• Zero Ceiling staff meet applicants for an informal interview.
-The interview helps us get to know you better, and to understand if Work 2 Live is right for you.
+• Informal Interview: After receiving your application and reference, a Zero Ceiling staff member will reach out to schedule an informal interview.
+This is a chance for us to get to know you better and see if the Work 2 Live program is the right fit.